About arc42

 5. Functionality:

-• Goal: Reliably meeting key business requirements:
+• Goal: Reliably satisfy core business workflows:

-• Automatic question/answer generation from Wikidata.
+• Automatic question/answer generation from Wikidata entries (with image support).

-• Conversational hints with hallucination mitigation (RAG).
+• Conversational hint service with RAG-based hallucination mitigation.

 10.1.
 Quality Tree